stevenh1293/DealershipProject/README.md

 SSMS contains all the SQL files used to create the tables and stored procedures to process the raw data.
 I did not include the stored procedures script, but each dealerships data processing script is run in it's own wrapper under the dealership name, then those wrappers are run under a main wrapper along with the additional cleaning steps and vehicle ID aggregation.

-The total time invested in this project so far is maybe 15 hours, so there is still a lot of work to be done.
+The project was started on 4/17 and I only get to work on it a few hours at most after work, so there is still a lot to be done.
 However, it demonstrates how quickly a data pipeline can be created with Power Automate, Python, SQL, and Power BI.